Skip to content

 • Permissions are yours to declareNSCameraUsageDescription on Apple (omitting it crashes iOS instantly), the CAMERA permission on Android, the webcam capability on Windows. getUserMedia needs a secure context (HTTPS or localhost).

-• Android: video vs. analyzers — CameraX caps concurrent use-cases, so the camera binds either image analysis (while any analyzer is enabled) or video capture.
-Disable your analyzers (IsEnabled = false) to record; StartVideoRecordingAsync throws a clear error otherwise.
+• Android: video vs. analyzers — CameraX caps concurrent use-cases, so the camera binds either image analysis (while an analyzer is enabled) or video capture.
+Clear Analyzer or set IsEnabled = false to record; StartVideoRecordingAsync throws a clear error otherwise.

 • Don’t gate startup on RequestPermissionAsync() — it routes through the handler and returns false before the view is connected (e.g. in OnAppearing on first show), which looks like a denial.
 Rely on auto-start + CameraError.